 Why is my fudge too soft?

 Something to keep in mind is that dark chocolate has a more solid structure than milk chocolate or white chocolate.
 So it’s best to use our recipes as written for each of these types of fudge.
-If you choose to use milk or white chocolate in place of dark chocolate you’ll need to add 25% more to the recipe.
+If you choose to use milk or white chocolate in place of dark chocolate you’ll need to adjust the recipe.

 How long does fudge take to set?